dferrell30/MDE-Test-Framework/README.md

 ## ✅ What This Framework Does

 This framework allows you to safely simulate activity and validate how Defender actually behaves on an endpoint.
+Designed to be simple to run with minimal setup.

 ---